jmarellano93/KPDM_Group2_Project/Implementation for Streamlit-Based Risk Assessment Interface.md

 ### Displaying Results to the User
 Once the assess_risk function returns, app.py handles displaying the outcome:

-•	Risk Level Output: The risk level string (risk) is checked, and a colored message is shown:

-    o	If risk == "high", st.error("High Risk") is used to display a red alert box indicating high risk. o	If risk == "medium", st.warning("Medium Risk") is used for a yellow warning box. o	If risk == "low", st.success("Low Risk") is used for a green success box. o	(If for some reason an unexpected value like "unknown" were returned, it could be handled as a generic info or error, but in normal operation the outputs are one of the three known categories.)
+    •	Risk Level Output: The risk level string (risk) is checked, and a colored message is shown: o	If risk == "high", st.error("High Risk") is used to display a red alert box indicating high risk. o	If risk == "medium", st.warning("Medium Risk") is used for a yellow warning box. o	If risk == "low", st.success("Low Risk") is used for a green success box. o	(If for some reason an unexpected value like "unknown" were returned, it could be handled as a generic info or error, but in normal operation the outputs are one of the three known categories.)

     •	Mitigation Suggestions: If the suggestions list is not empty, the app presents a section with additional guidance:

-    o	A subheader st.subheader("Mitigation Suggestions") is shown to label the section. o	Each suggestion string in the list is printed as a bullet point (st.write("-", item) for each item).
-For example, if suggestions = ["Reassign critical tasks to senior staff.", "Extend project timeline to avoid overtime."], the app will list:
-        	Reassign critical tasks to senior staff.
-        	Extend project timeline to avoid overtime.
+        •	A subheader st.subheader("Mitigation Suggestions") is shown to label the section.
+        •	Each suggestion string in the list is printed as a bullet point (st.write("-", item) for each item).
+For example, if suggestions = ["Reassign critical tasks to senior staff.", "Extend project timeline to avoid overtime."], the app will list: o	Reassign critical tasks to senior staff. o	Extend project timeline to avoid overtime.

 If the project risk is Low (typically suggestions would be an empty list in that case), no suggestions are displayed, and the section is skipped entirely.